 • Tow Car – Select a more eco-friendly tow car.
 Auto manufacturers have launched a host of new fuel efficient cars perfect for flat towing behind an RV.
 From 2-doors, to 4-doors, to convertibles, pretty much any style of new car can be found with great fuel economy and more earth friendly materials.
 We chose the Smart because of it’s 40 MPG, and the fact it’s 95% recyclable once it’s dead.

 • Camp Fires – This is a tricky one: everyone loves a campfire right?
 Remember these fires release toxins into the environment.
 If you can save campfires for necessities like keeping warm, or cooking, this will help keep the air a little cleaner.
 As always DO not throw trash in the fire, plastics, metals, or anything else as this releases unnecessary toxins into the air.

 Want to see if we’re staying true to our Eco Friendly claims?
-Well, call me crazy or genius, but either way I’ve painstakenly kept track of our energy usage and water consumption at sevearal parks during 2012!
+Well, call me crazy or genius, but either way I’ve painstakingly kept track of our energy usage and water consumption at several parks during 2012!